MrGarrido/Fintech_BAM_MPV/README.md

         - Going Out: mean of 150€ to go out (SD 10%)
         - Transport: mean of 150€ in transport a month

-In order to run the dashboard, you should clone the repo and follow these steps:
+In order to run the dashboard, you should clone the repo and follow these simple steps:

+MUST HAVE DOCKER INSTALLED and opened

-Mac OS on the terminal
+Then on the terminal:

-- virtualenv env
-- source env/bin/activate
-- pip3 install -r requirements.txt

-- export FLASK_APP=run.py
-- export FLASK_ENV=development

-- flask run
+-cd flask-black-dashboard
+- docker-compose up --build

-The App runs locally at http://127.0.0.1:5000/
+The app runs locally at http://localhost:5085

-- For Windows, consult the open-source documentation of https://github.com/app-generator/flask-volt-dashboard
+- For MAC/Windows, without Docker consult the open-source documentation of https://github.com/app-generator/flask-volt-dashboard

 - Special thanks to App Generator for allowing this template to be open source